torbsto/kafka-salsa/README.md

 But there is more to learn about the setup then using those three commands.
 You can find a detailed guide on how to configure, run and deploy Kafka Salsa in our [CONTRIBUTINGS](https://github.com/torbsto/kafka-salsa/blob/master/CONTRIBUTING.md) guide.

 ## 4. Motivation
+Recommender systems are an integral part of most of today's web services.
+Large websites such as Amazon, LinkedIn, or Youtube operate production recommender systems that handle vast amounts of user data to personalize their products.
+To increase the currentness and relevance of their recommendations, real-time computation of recommendations has become a crucial trend in the industry in recent years.

+Social networks such as Twitter and Pinterest introduced recommender systems that use random walk algorithms to compute real-time recommendations on large social network graphs.
+Twitter proposed with  GraphJet the first production system to keep an entire social graph of users and tweet interactions in memory on a single machine to compute tweet recommendations.
+We built Kafka Salsa on the principles of GraphJet to create a fast, real-time recommender system that is easily deployed into the Kafka ecosystem.
+The Kafka Streams framework enables us to also extend GraphJet with a managed graph storage that recovers automatically from failure and is easily scalable in a production setting.
+We present four different graph stores that can you can plug  into the Kafka Salsa application and evaluate their respective performance.

 ## 5. Contribution
 We contribute the following:
 * Kafka Salsa, an adaption of Twitter's real-time, graph-based recommender system GraphJet on Kafka Streams.
-* Four graph storage engines that can be plugged into the recommender system.
+* Four graph storage engines that can be plugged into the recommender system that extend GraphJet with automatic failure recovery.

-We publish our entire project including the recommender sytem, our dataset, crawler, and evaluation suite.
+We publish our entire project including the recommender sytem, our dataset, crawler, evaluation suite and scripts to deploy the application on Kubernetes.

 ## 6. Related Work
 This project is motivated by the GraphJet production recommender system at Twitter[1] that holds an entire bipartite user-tweet-interaction graph in memory on a single machine to compute real-time recommendations using a personalized SALSA random-walk algorithm.
 Before Twitter, several companies have described large-scale, production recommender systems [6, 7, 8].
 However, unlike GraphJet, these systems are not real-time as they precompute recommendations in batches before they are requested by users.